thekeym4ker/OSCE3/README.md

-# OSCE3 Study Guide and
+# My OSCE3 Study Guide
 Welcome to my OSCE3 Study Guide repository!
 This study guide is designed to support aspiring cybersecurity professionals in their preparation for the Offensive Security Certified Expert 3 (OSCE3) certification.
 This repo covers essential topics such as advanced web exploit development, reverse engineering, and network-level attacks.
 Whether you're a seasoned professional or just starting your journey in offensive security, this repository provides a structured approach to completing the OSCE3 certification.

 ## OSWE